There are an incredible number of ways you can explore the world. One of these ways is through RV camping.

 That’s truer than if you were staying out in a tent.
 However, you shouldn’t underestimate how dangerous the weather can still be for you in an RV, caravan or motorhome.

-Keep an eye out for dangerous weather alerts, be aware of how wind, flooding, heat, snow and hail can impact your RV.
+Keep an eye out for dangerous weather alerts, and be aware of how wind, flooding, heat, snow, and hail can impact your RV.
 Even when you’re parked up and away from the road in your toasty warm caravan, the weather can flip in a second and turn dire quickly.

 On that note, it’s best to have multiple ways to leave your RV should an emergency occur.
 All RVs, caravans and motorhomes will have multiple escape routes, such as through doors and windows.